K2559/ReceiptAI/README.md

 - 🤖 **AI-Powered Extraction** - Intelligent text extraction using Google Gemini AI
 - 💾 **Local Storage** - All data stored locally in your browser
 - 📊 **Excel Export** - Export receipts to Excel spreadsheets (all or selected)
-- 📄 **PDF Reports** - Generate professional PDF reports from selected receipts
+- 📄 **PDF Reports** - Generate professional PDF reports with AI-extracted currency units and prominent totals
 - 💾 **JSON Backup** - Export/import complete database with images as base64
 - 🔍 **Search & Filter** - Easily find receipts by merchant, date, or status
 - ✅ **Direct Selection** - Select multiple receipts with checkboxes (no mode switching required)